Course Offerings

 English 2630-001: British Literature I

-Dr. Lisa Myers, Face-to-face
+Dr. Lisa Myers, Face-to-face, MWF 12:00-12:50

 This course is a survey of literary works produced in Britain from the early Middle Ages to the close of the 18th century.
 Readings include the epic Beowulf, the romance Sir Orfeo, medieval and Renaissance drama, the poetry of John Donne, Eliza Haywood’s novel Fantomina and the memoir of Olaudah Equiano.
 The goal of the course is both to gain an understanding of the development of literary forms and traditions as well as to put texts into conversation with each other in order to gain a sense of both the history and the variety of human experience.

-English 2650-001: World Literature I
+English 2650-001: World Literature I: Community Building and Restorative Justice

 In this course, students will read representative world masterpieces from ancient, medieval, and renaissance literature.
-Students will broaden their understanding of literature and their knowledge of other cultures through exploration of how literature represents individuals, ideas, and customs of world cultures.
+Students will broaden their understanding of literature and their knowledge of other cultures through exploration of how literature represents individuals, ideas and customs of world cultures.
 The course focuses strongly on examining the ways literature and culture intersect and define each other.
 Meets New Mexico Lower-Division General Education Common Core Curriculum Area V: Humanities and Fine Arts.

-English 300-05: Mythology
+English 305-001: Mythology

-Dr. Nicholas Schwartz, Face-to-face
+Dr. Nicholas Schwartz, MWF 13:00-13:50, Face-to-face

 There are no more important texts for understanding the world of the past and of today than cultures’ earliest: myths.
 The texts covered in this course—some thousands and others hundreds of years old—provide a lens through which one can glimpse the development of ideas, cultural mores, and traditions which continue to exert great influence in the Western world today.
 While these stories are often remembered and retold because they include accounts of perseverance, the miraculous, superhuman accomplishment, love, devotion, success, justice, and other fodder for inspiration, many of those same texts betray darker motifs like heteropatriarchal dominance, cultural chauvinism, misogyny, intolerance, and the victimization of the young, the powerless, the poor, and the other, amongst other themes.
 This course invites students to grapple with this duality present in so much of mythology.
 It encourages critical examination of these texts that have been so fundamental, for better and for worse, to the development of what has traditionally been called “Western Civilization.”
 No previous knowledge of mythology is required, and all are welcome to sign up for this course.

-Dr. Anita Obermeier, Face-to-face
+Dr. Anita Obermeier, TTh 14:00-15:50, Face-to-face

 In this class, we will return to the earliest recorded form of English and read some of the oldest literature ever written in the language.
 This semester will cover Old English poetry, including canonical short works, neglected gems, and selections from Beowulf.
 All readings will be done in the original Old English, and the course will focus on mastering Old English grammar and style while also learning the historical contexts of the readings.
 Prerequisite: basic knowledge of Old English.